BingQuanChua/Training-Management-System/README.md

 ## Running the Program

-To run the program, simply run Main.java
+To run the program, simply run Main.java (click the green play button on top)

-#note : dummy user accounts (from database)
+You may log in the system with the accounts below: (dummy data from creation)

 | Type of User | User_ID  | Password      |
 | ------------ | -------- | ------------- |